“…The light shines in darkness; and the darkness comprehends it not.”

 “Cutting Ties”: An uncomfortable concept to most American Christians

-Even well-documented statistics indicate that many Americans who claim to be Christians would rather hold on to the past (even if it is unpleasant), and / or appease a bad situation rather than wholly embracing God’s ways.
-It seems that for many, relying wholly on God, the risk of upsetting relationships or venturing into the unknown territory of uncertainty is just too much.
+Many Christians would rather hold on to the past (even if it is unpleasant), and / or appease a bad situation rather than wholly embracing God’s ways.
+Statistics indicate that for many, relying wholly on God, the risk of upsetting relationships or venturing into the unknown territory of uncertainty is just too much.

 To compound the problem, the Biblical principle of cutting ties is rarely even mentioned in Christian circles.
 So when it IS considered, superficial anecdotes such as “it isn’t THAT bad”, “this isn’t necessary, you’re already a new creation”, and other doctrines such as “honor commitments”, “turn the other cheek”, “forgiving 70×7”, “love never fails”, et cetera often intercept our thoughts; thereby creating confusion.

-Of course, all of those are valid Biblical principles that should be appropriately applied to your life.
-However, the Biblical principle of “cutting ties” with the past, unhealthy relationships, and other things that are holding you back is just as valid, and should be given just as much consideration in these days; maybe even more.
+Of course, all of those are valid Biblical principles that should be appropriately applied to your life: And with those principles, it is important to remember that the Biblical principle of “cutting ties” with the past, unhealthy relationships, and other things that are holding you back is just as valid and should be given just as much consideration in these days; maybe even more.

-Still, even though the subject of cutting ties is usually not addressed in Christian circles, people still do it out of necessity.
+Sadly, the reality is that even though the subject of cutting ties is usually left unaddressed in Christian circles, people still do it out of necessity.

 Consequently, Biblical principles are not considered in the process and the sad result is real problems often arise that could have been avoided: Real problems that affect real lives and sometimes with substantial, life-long, and even eternal consequences.